We built Clausehopper to fix our own pain points.

 We make complex contracts easier to read by consolidating everything needed to understand a provision onto a single screen—no more searching across 200+ pages to piece together the meaning of a single term.

-Clausehopper is not an AI summarization tool.
+We’re not a chat bot or an AI summarization tool.
 Users always see the full contractual text verbatim, just reorganized for greater clarity.
-We believe too much capital is at risk to rely on anything less that the precise language of these agreements.
+Why?
+Because we believe too much capital is at risk to rely on anything less that the precise language of these agreements.

 About Us

 Our team has broad experience across law, finance, and tech.
-Our first-hand experience of the pain points that bankers, lawyers, investors, and other advisors face has informed the design of Clausehopper at every step.
+Our first-hand experience of the pain points that bankers, lawyers, investors, and other advisors face informs the design of Clausehopper at every step.

 A young woman with long, curly blonde hair, smiling, wearing a dark blue blazer and a striped shirt, standing against a light-colored stone wall.